 How to Decide When Rent Is Due

 A tenant’s rent should be due on the same date each month.
 The rent due date should clearly be spelled out in the lease agreement.
-Learn the benefits of a set day for collecting rent and why allowing a grace period may actual be a good thing.
+Here are the benefits of a set day for collecting rent and why allowing a grace period may actually be a good thing.

 3 Reasons to Set a Date to Collect Rent

 - Establish Routine: If there is no deadline, there is no incentive to pay.
 Tenants will prioritize the bills that have a set due date.
 If tenants understand that rent is due at a certain time each month, they will learn to budget their money so they can pay their rent on time.